xvc check-ignore

 By default it checks the files supplied from stdin.

-$ zsh -cl 'echo my-dir/my-file | xvc check-ignore'
+$ zsh -cl 'echo my-dir/my-file | xvc check-ignore' [IGNORE] [CWD]/my-dir/my-file

 The .xvcignore file format is identical to .gitignore file format.